adihatake/Improving-OCT-Interpretation-through-Retrieval-Guided-Diagnosis-and-LLM-Based-Reporting/README.md

 ### Generating a Clinical Report
 Use "Indicium_ResNet50_RAG_Demo_and_Case_Evaluations.ipynb" to run a gradio demo to generate a clinical report.
-Note, you must load a model and FAISS index to use this notebook.
+Note, you must load a model and FAISS index to use this particular notebook.